 However, we do not recommend that you keep cookies disabled or permanently delete them.
 You may have important saved data in the websites you visit, and they will automatically delete when you close your browser.

-Not only does Firefox offer this security and privacy support.
+Not only Firefox offers this security and privacy support.
 You can find similar settings in Google Chrome, Opera, Microsoft Edge or Safari.